Have you been injured in an accident that was not your fault?

 Yes.
 In reality, there are several factors that can have a bearing on whether a successful claim will be possible, including the accident circumstances, whether there is an untraceable defendant or whether causation can be established.

-We would be happy to give you a definitive answer.
+We would be happy to give you a clearer answer.
 Speak to a legally trained expert now on 0800 612 7456.
 Alternatively, find out if you have a claim with our Claim Checker:

 The amount of money you could claim for your injury will depend on: